aiegoo/documentation/_yoga/yoga_overview.md

 For example, someone sees a tree.
 A tree is just a tree.
 Most people don’t even see it.
 Somebody sees the tree in more detail.
 An artist sees every shade of it.
 Someone else not only sees the tree but also sees the divine in it.
 Seeing is not the same because the level of intensity with which you experience life is not the same.

 The whole process of yoga is to take you from something that you know, and take the next step into the unknown.
-We have made this yogic science almost like a physical science
-The whole process of yoga is to take you from something that you know, and take the next step into the unknown.
 We have made this yogic science almost like a physical science.
 Suppose you mix two parts of hydrogen and one part of oxygen, you get water.
 Even when a great scientist puts it together, it is water.
 Even if an idiot puts it together, it is only water.
 Similarly, in yoga too, whether a great yogi does it or an ignorant person does it, it does not matter.
 If he does the practices and sadhana properly, the result is there to be seen.
 In yoga, these systems have been identified.
 To start with, you work with the body, then you move to the breath, then to the mind, then to the inner self.
 Like this many steps have been created.
 They are only different aspects.
 They are not really different types of yoga.
 In fact, we address all of them at once.
 It is important that in a very balanced way all of them are addressed at once, as one unit.
 Otherwise, if you work just with the body, it is only preparatory in nature.
 So, there is really no division as such.
 Yoga is a union of all these.